7wei/shareuhack/_posts/blinkist-an-efficient-way-to-get-key-ideas/index.md

 ---
-title: 'Read a book in 15 minutes?
-Super efficient reading APP-Blinkist'
+title: 'Is it possible to read a book in 15 minutes?
+Check out Blinkist, an incredibly effective reading app'
 slug: 'blinkist-an-efficient-way-to-get-key-ideas'
 category: 'knowledge'
 subCategory: 'education'
-excerpt: 'If you like to read, do you often feel that there is not enough time?
-Do you prefer to read nonfiction works?
-This article shares an efficient reading APP-Blinkist, which allows you to read and absorb the knowledge of a whole book in just fifteen minutes.
+excerpt: "Reading is something you probably like, but do you sometimes feel that you don't have time to do it?
+Would you prefer to read nonfiction?
+In this article, we share a reading app called Blinkist, which allows you to read and absorb the knowledge of a whole book in just fifteen minutes."
-'
 coverImage: '/assets/posts/blinkist-an-efficient-way-to-get-key-ideas/cover.jpg'
 date: '2021-11-28'
 ogImage: